fayzanali9/books-menu/README.md

 # books-menu-

-A personal Books Management project with an in memory database(python list).
+A Books Management project with json file acting  as a database.

 End User can perform the following actions